-- (a) Matters of Control - (i) The hours of operation of the temporary filming activity;

-- (ii) The size and positioning of temporary buildings and structures; - (iii) The provisions of safe and efficient vehicular access and car parking for staff, service delivery and customers or the public: - Where appropriate, the provision of safe pedestrian entry and exit; (iv) - (v) The provision for waste collection, storage and site cleanup; - The actual and potential adverse effects on the amenity of the surrounding (vi) environment, and any measures to avoid, remedy or mitigate these effects; - The actual and potential adverse effects on the safety and efficiency of the road network, and any measures to avoid, remedy or mitigate these effects; and - (viii) The actual and potential adverse effects on the recreation, ecological, heritage or cultural values, and any measures to avoid, remedy or mitigate these effects.
+- (a) Matters of Control - (i) The hours of operation of the temporary filming activity; - (ii) The size and positioning of temporary buildings and structures; - (iii) The provisions of safe and efficient vehicular access and car parking for staff (if this is chosen to be provided), service delivery and customers or the public; - (iv) Where appropriate, the provision of safe pedestrian entry and exit; - (v) The provision for waste collection, storage and site cleanup; - (vi) The actual and potential adverse effects on the amenity of the surrounding environment, and any measures to avoid, remedy or mitigate these effects; - (vii) The actual and potential adverse effects on the safety and efficiency of the road network, and any measures to avoid, remedy or mitigate these effects; and - (viii) The actual and potential adverse effects on the recreation, ecological, heritage or cultural values, and any measures to avoid, remedy or mitigate these effects.

-Conditions (b)
+(b) Conditions

-- The duration of the temporary filming activity shall not exceed 31 consecutive (i) days.
-For the purpose of this rule, 'day' means a whole day, or part of a day. - Submit a draft management plan demonstrating how the temporary filming (ii) activity avoids, remedies or mitigates adverse effects on local amenity.
+- (i) The duration of the temporary filming activity shall not exceed 31 consecutive days.
+For the purpose of this rule, 'day' means a whole day, or part of a day. - (ii) Submit a draft management plan demonstrating how the temporary filming activity avoids, remedies or mitigates adverse effects on local amenity.
 The scale and detail of this draft management plan is to be commensurate with the scale of the temporary filming activity and the nature of the potential effects on local amenity.